scrapy/cssselect/docs/index.rst

 User API
 ========

-In CSS3 terms, a `group of selectors`_ is a sequence of comma-separated selectors.
-For example, ``div, h1.title + p`` is a group of 2 selectors.
+In CSS3 Selectors terms, the top-level object is a `group of selectors`_, a sequence of comma-separated selectors.
+For example, ``div, h1.title + p`` is a group of two selectors.

 .. _group of selectors: http://www.w3.org/TR/selectors/#grouping